GreenTeamAlarcos/Instagram/README.md

 Note: The rest of the logs of this study are not included in the repository for practical reasons, due to their large size.

+## Clustering Folder
+This folder contains the results obtained in the clustering tests.

 ## Contacts and References